Interstate 26 in South Carolina: History

 On October 5, 2016, I-26 had all lanes converted to westbound only, from I-77 to I-526, due to Hurricane Matthew.
 This was done again on September 11, 2018, due to Hurricane Florence, and in September 2019 for Hurricane Dorian.

 On November 19, 2016, construction began in Charleston to demolish, reconfigure, and replace exits 217 and 218, related to a new access road to the Hugh K. Leatherman Sr. Terminal; the interchange was opened on February 23, 2021.

 On October 18, 2018, SCDOT approved widening I-26 between Columbia and Charleston.
 SCDOT plans to widen I-26 from Old Sandy Run Road in Calhoun County to Ridgeville Road (SC 27) in Berkeley County.
+Work on the road widening project officially began in October 2022.

+On July 6, 2023, a tractor trailer pulling an excavator hit a bridge carrying Bachman Chapel Road over I-26 in Newberry when it was too tall to clear it.
+The bridge was deemed to be so damaged that it was closed indefinitely.
+The driver of the truck did not stop.